Naloxone (Narcan) Training

 Who can register?

 Friends, family, partners, yourself.
 Anyone who has an interest in saving a life with Naloxone.

 This training is offered at the end of our current programs: Hands-Only CPR, Stop the Bleed and our Fire & Fall Prevention Program for Aging Adults

-OR, you can sign up here for our walk-in session on:
+OR, you can sign up for one of our walk-in sessions using the form below.